 - Produce, fresh AND local – that doesn’t always work/go together.

-Klappen got that meaning during the time of the industrial revolution when workers started associating a clacking sound with the idea of something that fits.
-Just think of a modern car door.
+Think of a modern car door.
 There’s big money being payed to design a discreet, comforting, reassuring, bold, adventurous, kid friendly, independent, vintage, modern, sexy but not too sexy, pleasant but not dull, kick ass clacking sound that lets you know the door is closed.
-The sound of a mechanical part properly latching into place… gives us a good feeling.
+The sound of a mechanical part properly latching into place… gives us a sense of satisfaction.

 - Ich hab versucht, was du gesagt hast, aber es hat leider nicht geklappt.